-A while back, I tried to root some cuttings from my white hydrangea, something I've never been successful with before.
-Two of them did develop roots, so I transplanted them into some potting soil today.
+A while back, I tried to root some cuttings from my white hydrangea, something I've never been

 Since winter shows no signs of arriving anytime soon, I took some cuttings of a Silver King Euonymus, which is easy to root, dusted them with the magic rooting powder, and set them in pots.
 Just for fun, I also took a piece of my Koreanspice Viburnum, another plant that has survived the drought admirably, to see if I could root it.
 At least with these, if water restrictions get too severe, I can fill up a coffee cup at the sink and keep them hydrated!